botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 {{ $ticket := createTicket <author> <topic> }}
 ```

-Creates a new ticket associated to the specified author with given topic.
+Creates a new ticket associated to the specified author with given topic, returning a [template
+ticket](/docs/reference/templates/syntax-and-data#template-ticket) for that ticket.

 - `author`: the member to associate this ticket with.
 - `topic`: the topic of this ticket.
 Must be a string.